 Sewer systems require regular inspections and maintenance to ensure they function at peak efficiency.
 But who is actually responsible for the labor involved in sewer upkeep?

 First and foremost, sewer systems are the property of the municipality they reside in.
 While the sewage may originate from a private household and flow out to mains via residentially-owned plumbing systems, the vast majority of wastewater infrastructure is buried under public land, meaning the responsibility of maintaining it likely falls to the local municipality.
-However, in some cases, public infrastructure is purchased and privatized, taking the burden off of maintenance off the municipality.
+However, in some cases, public infrastructure is purchased and privatized, taking the burden of maintenance off of the municipality.

 When we think about who is actually out there inspecting, cleaning and repairing sewer infrastructure, there are several aspects to consider, and not all of them lean on municipal utilities to get the job done.
 Often, a municipality’s budget, staffing constraints, infrastructure layout and overall workload are determining factors in how a sewer system is maintained, as well as who conducts that maintenance.

 Most commonly, the personnel conducting sewer maintenance is either an employee of the municipality to which the system belongs or a contractor hired by the municipality.
 Some small cities loan their infrastructure to a larger municipality or sewer authority to gain economies of scale.
 Others who opt to manage their own infrastructure, but don’t have the funding to hire their own wastewater professionals, may turn to utility contractors.
 This is also true for municipalities that simply don’t have enough infrastructure to justify having a team on the payroll.

 Every municipality is different, but when it comes down to it, sewers are either maintained by the municipality itself, a private operator or by an entity (usually a contractor) that either has selected for the job.